vseloved/rutils/docs/tutorial.md

 If you don't know how these are used you can read more in PCL or On Lisp.

 - `eval-always` is `eval-when` with all 3 modes on
 - `ensure-symbol`/`mksym` and `ensure-kyword`/`mkeyw` turn a string into a symbol or keyword (first upcasing it).
-It has a keyword `:format` argument that allows to specify a format-string for the symbol tranformation
+It has a keyword `:format` argument that allows specifying a format-string for the symbol transformation

 Finally, it provides `abbr` that allows to easily define aliases for any functions and macros.